bakermarissa/workfromhome/README.md

 code = internal identifier

-OCC_CODE = 2010 SOC code
+OCC_CODE = 2010 SOC code (6 digit)

 employment = number employed in the occupation (2018, BLS)

-freq.public = importance of teracting with the public at work (from O*NET: https://www.onetonline.org/find/descriptor/result/4.A.4.a.8)
+freq.public = importance of interacting with the public at work (from O*NET: https://www.onetonline.org/find/descriptor/result/4.A.4.a.8)
 "How important is perofrming for or working directly with the public to the performance of your current job?"

 freq.comp = importance of using a computer at work (from O*NET: https://www.onetonline.org/find/descriptor/result/4.A.3.b.1)